choptastic/slideshows/Ninja-Erlang-Web.markdown

 These are more server-only architectures.
 You can build capable sites with them, but the client-side stuff is up to you.

 ---

-## Simple Bridge

-* Used by both Nitrogen and ChicagoBoss
-* Server-abstraction to allow support of most Erlang Server backends behind the full framework.
-* Example Uses:
-	* Run Nitrogen on top of Yaws, Cowboy, Mochiweb
-	* Run ChicagoBoss on top of Mochiweb or Cowboy

----